Life Sciences Partner Testifies at FDA Off-Label Communications Public Hearing

 MIWG is an informal working group of biopharmaceutical product and medical device manufacturers.
 Members of MIWG are: Allergan PLC, Amgen, Inc., Bayer Healthcare Pharmaceuticals Inc., Boehringer Ingelheim Pharms., Inc., Bristol-Myers Squibb Company, Eli Lilly and Company, Genentech, Inc., GlaxoSmithKline LLC, Johnson & Johnson, Novartis Pharmaceuticals Corp., Novo Nordisk, Inc., Pfizer Inc, and Sanofi US.

-Other Ropes & Gray attorneys representing MIWG are government enforcement partner Joan McPhee (New York), appellate and Supreme Court partner Doug Hallward-Driemeier (Washington, D.C.), life sciences senior counsel Alan Bennett (Washington, D.C.), and business & securities litigation associates Emerson Siegle and Jonathan Ference-Burke (both of Washington, D.C.).
+Other Ropes & Gray attorneys representing MIWG are government enforcement partner Joan McPhee (New York), appellate and Supreme Court partner Doug Hallward-Driemeier (Washington, D.C.), life sciences senior counsel Alan Bennett (Washington, D.C.), and business & securities litigation associates Emerson Siegle (Washington, D.C.).